Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 ฿2,990

-Grand Palace entrance (฿500) + Wat Phra Kaew (included in Grand Palace ticket) + Wat Pho entrance (฿300) + private air-conditioned car + dedicated English-speaking guide + flexible hotel pickup and drop-off + bottled water + dress code guide sent before tour + guide dress code check at pickup
+Grand Palace entrance (฿500) + Wat Phra Kaew (Emerald Buddha) + Wat Pho entrance (฿300) + private air-conditioned car + dedicated English-speaking guide + flexible hotel pickup and drop-off + dress code guide sent before tour + dress code check at hotel pickup + bottled water + complimentary Gems Gallery stop on return (skippable)

 Optional Temple Add-ons & Extras